Karen Moss – Executive Director and Founder

 Mother of two, Janine has worked in South Africa, Zambia, Tanzania and Kenya, procuring and supplying aid organisations with a range of medical equipment.

-Janine is actively involved in diversifying STEPS’ income stream while serving our beneficiaries.
-The clubfoot brace, an essential part of Ponseti treatment is listed 8th on the World Health Organisation top 10 list of Priority Assistive Products.
+Janine is actively involved in diversifying Steps’ income stream while serving our beneficiaries.
+The clubfoot brace, an essential part of Ponseti treatment is listed on the World Health Organisation top 50 list of Priority Assistive Products.
 The clubfoot brace is ‘..an absolute necessity to maintain or improve an individual’s functioning and which need to be available at a price the community/state can afford.’

 Luke Engel – Marketing Manager

-A recent graduate from the AAA School of Advertising, Luke has really pushed to raise awareness for the STEPS organisation – bringing some much needed youthful guidance in the area of digital marketing.
+A graduate from the AAA School of Advertising, Luke has really pushed to raise awareness for the Steps organisation – bringing some much needed youthful guidance in the area of digital marketing.

 Luke has always had a passion for helping others – volunteering on a number of occasions at under-privileged children’s homes in Cape Town, as well as lending his hands to build homes for Habitat for Humanity.

-Isabel joined the STEPS team as Operations Manager in October 2016.
+Isabel joined the Steps team as Office Manager in October 2016.
 Mom to three young children, Isabel has been involved for the past few years in various local and international NGO projects focused on early education and literacy in rural areas.

 Her NGO work includes the support of six primary schools in rural Zimbabwe, and she is passionate about making a real difference in Africa.